Volcanoes and Haciendas (Quilotoa)

 Quilotoa Inn

-As you descend to the canyon, the environment becomes arid and desolate.
+On today's ride, you'll discover the same agriculture from years ago, such as lupins, potatoes, quinoa and barley, but as you continue on the trail you'll notice the environment is more arid and desolate.
 The soil is composed of pumice from the Quilotoa Volcano that erupted 1,280 years ago.

-In the afternoon, you'll finally reach the Quilotoa Volcano summit at 3,800m, where your hostel is located.
+In the afternoon, you'll finally reach the Quilotoa Volcano summit at 4,000m, where your lodge is located.
 At the edge of the volcano you can enjoy amazing views of the breathtaking Quilotoa Crater Lake.
 The 3km-wide caldera was formed by the collapse of the volcano after the last eruption.
+The water colour changes with the light.

-Dinner and overnight at the inn near Quilotoa.
+Dinner and overnight at the lodge near Quilotoa.

 HACIENDA SAN JOSE